- ACTH Adrenocorticotropic hormone

 Table 22–1 Clinical Manifestations of MEN1. ||Download (.pdf)

 Hyperparathyroidism is the most common feature of MEN1, with an estimated penetrance of 95% to 100% over the lifetime of an individual harboring the MEN1 gene.
 The diagnosis of hyperparathyroidism is usually made through a combination of clinical and laboratory criteria similar to those used in the identification of sporadic disease (see Chapter 8).
 It is typically the first clinical manifestation of MEN1, although this varies as a function of the patient population being examined.
 Hyperparathyroidism in MEN1 is due to hyperplasia of all four parathyroid glands (or more, if supernumerary glands are present).
 However, involved glands may undergo metachronous enlargement, and selective resection of these glands often results in sustained clinical remissions.
 MEN1 is a rare cause of hyperparathyroidism, accounting for only 2% to 4% of cases in the general population.

 Enteropancreatic tumors in MEN1 (∼50% of all MEN1 patients) can be either functional (ie, capable of producing a secreted product with biologic activity) or nonfunctional.
 Gastrinomas, frequently associated with Zollinger-Ellison syndrome (ZES), represent approximately 40% to 60% of the enteropancreatic tumors associated with this syndrome.
-Of ...
+Of equal importance, ...